 Good Soulwork lessons.
 So many people love Lent because you are busy “rooting out the vices and planting virtues”as the old monastics say.

 But there's the other lesson, too – about the life source in the soil, in the air, in rain and moisture in the ground, in the mysterious process that transforms an ugly brown tuber into a glowing scarlet dahlia.
-It's all one breath, all of us grafted into it, including the unfortunate slugs.

 (I'm obviously itching to get into the garden after a too long winter and impossibly dragged out spring.)
 The Fifth Sunday of Easter reading of the vine and branches reminds me I am not only in community with other people who prune prune prune me down to the nub, (not always happily) but that I am also inseparably grafted to the Vine – the source of my deep and enduring happiness and love.